yash-aggarwal-17/AxionDCBH/README.md

     5.)
 Matplotlib 3.9 <br />
     6.) h5py 3.12 <br />

-The example.ipynb and physics/definitions.ipynb are just there to test out pieces of code.
+The example.ipynb and physics/definitions.ipynb are just there to test out pieces of code. 'plots' directory contains all the necessary plots, and 'solutions' directory contains the solutions to the parameter space scans.
+These computations are extemely expensive so it is better to save them in a file and recall from there.